cmitsakopoulos/Paris-Saclay_Notes/Machine_Learning/exam_practice.md

 Set strict parameters:

 - make an Epsilon graph which has a threshold to which adjacency values are filtered and connections are made.
-- these could involve a strict k-value;
+- these could involve a strict k-value; k-nearest neighbours with the threshold at 3 nearest.